hari431996/joint_view_action_detection/README.md

 In joint view we utilise features from video pairs of two different views.
 There are close to 298 videos thereby giving us a pair of 149 videos.
 The features from this pairs of videos with different views are combined at various stages of a 2-Stream TCN network like for example late [fusion](https://github.com/hari431996/joint_view_action_detection/tree/main/joint_view_late_fusion).

+## Datasets Overview.

+There are three kinds of datasets used, they are present in each folder corresponding to the experiment they were utilised in.

+1). smarthome_CS_51.json - This is original Toyota smarthome untrimmed dataset.
+The json file contains annotations of 536 videos and there are 51 class label actions.

 ## Folders overview.